sharmalab/MEDIator/README.md

 ## Running MEDIator Container

-Alternatively, you may MEDIator as a container.
+Alternatively, you may run MEDIator as a container.

 ```
 $ docker run --name mediator -p 8040:8040 pradeeban/mediator:1.0.0